HuixiaLuScienceRocks/MSM_analysis_KRasG12D/README.md

 #### Observation 2:

-If ou are facing this error while loading matplotlib: "ImportError: libtiff.so.5: cannot open shared object file: No such file or directory"
+If you are facing this error while loading matplotlib: "ImportError: libtiff.so.5: cannot open shared object file: No such file or directory"

 This usually means that you have a libtiff version that contains "libtiff.so.6" but matplotlib is trying to use "libtiff.so.5", so there is a mismatch here.